PatriciaGea/Munchies/README.md

 - Tap a restaurant to open a detail screen
 - Show whether a restaurant is currently open or closed
 - Display restaurant rating, delivery time and image
-- Load all images (restaurant photos, filter icons) directly from the API — no bundled assets except the Umain logo, exported from Figma as instructed
+- Load all images (restaurant photos, filter icons) directly from the API, no bundled assets except the Umain logo, exported from Figma as instructed
 - Light/dark theme, following the device's system setting

 ## Tech Stack